-This examination generally involves the doctor undertaking a visual inspection that includes the taking of a cervical smear and a bimanual examination.
-For the cervical smear a speculum (instrument to hold the vaginal walls apart) is gently inserted into the vagina and the doctor visually inspects the cervix.
-A small spatula or brush-like device is then used to gently scrape some of the cells from the surface of the cervix.
-These cells are placed on a glass slide and sent to a laboratory for testing.
+This examination generally involves a GP or gynaecologist undertaking a visual inspection, cervical smear and bimanual examination.
+For the cervical smear, a speculum (instrument to hold the vaginal walls apart) is gently inserted into the vagina and the doctor visually inspects the cervix.
+Cells are scraped from the surface of the cervix and sent to a laboratory for testing.
 The bimanual exam involves the doctor inserting two fingers into the vagina and with the other hand on the lower abdomen trying to get an appreciation of the size and shape of the ovaries and uterus, and any abnormalities.

 If the cervical biopsy shows abnormal cells on the surface of the cervix, a cone biopsy may be recommended.
 This involves the removal of a cone shaped piece of tissue from the cervix while under local or general anaesthetic.
 The tissue that is removed will be sent to a laboratory for analysis and to determine if all abnormal tissue was removed.
 The results will take approximately one week to become available.

 If a diagnosis of cervical cancer is made, other tests will be performed to determine if the cancer has spread.
 These tests may include:

 - Examinations of the bladder and bowel under an anaesthetic (cystoscopy and proctosigmoidoscopy)

 - Ultrasound scan

 - Bone scan.